Admission of International Students

 Other information for International Students--

-- The CPS campuses are not full service; there is no dormitory, cafeteria, library, and very limited student services.
+- The graduate and adult campuses are not full service; there is no dormitory, cafeteria, library, and very limited student services.

 - Students must arrange their own accommodations, meals, transportation, and activities.